jbostoen/iTop-custom-extensions/docs/support plan.md

   * Older branches are deleted since it's never encouraged to stay on older versions (less features, increased risk of known vulnerabilities)

 Future:
-* planned versions for iTop seem to be 2.8.x up to 2.11.x.
+* planned versions for iTop are 3.0 and higher.
 * iTop 2.7.x seems to be a LTS release
-* Major changes are not expected when it comes to compatibility in 2.8 when it comes to features; but there will be a GUI overhaul of the console which might impact the extensions in this repo.
+* Major changes are not expected when it comes to compatibility in 3.0 when it comes to features; but there will be a GUI overhaul of the console which might impact the extensions in this repo.

-*IF* I move to newer iTop versions, the same scenario as above will be used for branches.
+*IF* the extensions are updated for newer iTop versions, the same scenario as above will be used for branches.
 There will be maximum 3 branches:
 * 'master' (current iTop release or work focused on compatibility with an iTop beta)
 * 'itop-last_main_version'